 Prevention and Treatment: See hydrogen sulphide above.

 Judging: Shaking may reduce its intensity but it usually persists.
-Confirmed with penny test it is a fault.
+Confirmed with the penny test it is a fault.

 c) Thiols and Disulphides.

-Description: Oxidation of ethyl mercaptan can produce diethyl disulphide with a threshold 4 ppm.
+Description: Oxidation of ethyl mercaptan can produce diethyl disulphide with a threshold of 4 ppm.
 Other sulphur compounds are dimethyl sulphide (25 ppm), dimethyl disulphide (29 ppm), diethyl sulphide (0.92 ppm), and ethyl sulphide (1 ppm).
 They have rubbery or burnt rubber odours and rubbery, soapy taste.

 Cause: Usually, conversion from ethyl mercaptan.